llvm/llvm-www/proposals/LP0004-project-governance.md

 The LLVM Foundation will maintain a voter database that identifies voters by name, email, and the accounts used on services used by the LLVM project.
 The voter database will only be used for election-related purposes.
 A full privacy policy that complies with appropriate laws will be published, and it will include a process for removing your personal information from the voter database.
 To be a _voting contributor_ an individual must register with the LLVM Foundation voter database, and meet eligibility requirements.

 An individual may be deemed ineligible to vote for violations of the community Code of Conduct.
-Acting fraudulently or any other method of subverting an LLVM election is a violation of the Code of Conduct.

 To be eligible to vote an individual must have a GitHub account that is a member of the LLVM GitHub Organization, and register with the voter registration database.
 If a user removes themselves or is otherwise removed from the LLVM GitHub Organization (i.e. due to LLVM project policy or disciplinary action), they are no longer eligible to vote and may be removed from the voter registration database.
 If they later re-join the LLVM GitHub organization, they may need to re-register to vote in future elections.